buglabs/openxc-buglabs/Social Mobile Template/README.md

 ![screen9](./doc_images/9.png)

-After refreshing, you should notice the map widget centered on the Master location, and the sparkline widgets populating.
+After refreshing, you should notice the map widget centered on the Master location, and the sparkline widgets (e.g. line graphs) populating.
 Click the wrench icon to minimize the dashboard editing zone.

 ![screen10](./doc_images/10.png)